M4gOo/Microsoft/MS Office365 and O365 .md

 in devices you can set up mobile phone to check for example emails
 \
 can make some changes in email, like out of office, automatic replies

+### Assign users to the roles

+When creating a user in the optional setting select 'Admin center access' and look for the role the user it will do.
+\
+Or
+\
+in the dashboard microsoft 365 admin center on the left hand side look for roles and assign a user for a specific role (there are a list showing each role)